RPM Great Race X-Cup 2022 Team

 Crankshaft Consulting (owner/founder)

-Automotive Journalist and PR/Marketing Consultant
+Automotive Journalist and PR/Marketing ConsultantWhat sparked your interest in vehicles?

 Even as a child I was interested in cars.
 My parents, who emigrated from Germany to the U.S., always worked on cars.
 In high school I bought my first vehicle: a 1987 Honda Civic CRX Si with a manual transmission.
 Since then, I’ve owned a wide variety of cars with manual gearboxes and have customized them.
 From Honda and Toyota hatchbacks to left-hand-drive and right-hand-drive 4x4s, I’ve spent most of my life surrounded by vehicles.
 It’s about driving them and seeing the world, as well as the engagement I feel of the open road.
 In 2000, I met my now husband, Andy Lilienthal, through mutual car friends.
 He was my ride to the Hot Import Nights car show from Minneapolis, MN to Chicago, IL.
 That solidified our car connection together and the rest is history.
-We both work in the automotive industry now, he as one of Warn Industries’ marketing managers and me as a freelance automotive journalist who also helps auto-related clients with various PR/marketing efforts.
+We both work in the automotive industry now, he as one of Warn Industries’ marketing managers and me as a freelance automotive journalist who also helps auto-related clients with various PR/marketing efforts.Why do you want to participate in The Great Race?

 One of the most important things in life to me is to give back.
 When I switched my career of nearly 20 years in commercial interior design and project management in 2018, I switched gears and went out on my own.
 Many have supported me and mentored me through that transition and continue to do so.
 Attending the Great Race as a driver of an all-female student team gives me a chance to give back to young women pursuing a career in the automotive trades.
 Not only do I focus my articles on the automotive industry and different vehicles I choose to highlight many women making positive differences within it and beating the odds in a male-dominated industry.
-I hope to offer insight and guidance to the all-female team I will be a part of and look forward to learning a lot from them, too.
+I hope to offer insight and guidance to the all-female team I will be a part of and look forward to learning a lot from them, too.What are you most looking forward to about the experience?

 I’m looking forward to all of it.
-The car community, the cars, the experience, and the memories I’ll create along the way.
+The car community, the cars, the experience, and the memories I’ll create along the way.What do you see yourself doing in five years?

 To me, the sky is the limit.
-I’m not sure what I’ll be doing in five years, but I plan to still make positive differences with words and cars.
+I’m not sure what I’ll be doing in five years, but I plan to still make positive differences with words and cars.-

 Mallory Henderson - Denver, CO